elasticrash/PropertyManager/README.md

 # PropertyManager
 Simple Property Manager app in AngularJS /Node.js

-This is actually my first angular/ node.js app.
+This is actually my first combined angular/ node.js app.
 This is a work in progress.
 Basically there is a small db in postgres that have 3 entities
 - tenants
 - properties